 We’re excited to showcase our latest progress on EmberGen - A standalone real-time fluid simulation tool built specifically for real-time VFX Artists.
 Yes indeed, it’s the first fluid simulation tool built specifically for people like us!
 Please note everything is still a work in progress.

-No more waiting for 12 hours for a render to finish, and no more being sad that it didn’t look good, because you have to redo everything.
+No more waiting for 12 hours for a render to finish, and no more being sad that it didn’t look good, then having to redo it all over again.

 Our Beta Release Features Will Include: (Alpha is currently out for you to download)